Compiled by Peter McFadden, Conwy. Email firstname.lastname@example.org

 At the 2015 Honey Fair, my 26th year as organizer, I had help unloading my car in Conwy, just 10 days after a hernia operation.
 My friend Jane helped on my stall all morning, and we raised £700 towards Bees for Development.
 We had steady sales throughout the day.
 The day started with a little rain, then became dry and cloudy, but no wind and not cold.
 In 2015, I took over one of Hywel Honey’s apiaries, near Henryd in the Conwy Valley.
 I’m now the 4th beekeeper using the site, which has housed beehives for maybe 60 or 70 years.

+The Conwy Fairs are organized by Conwy Beekeepers, on behalf of Conwy Town Council.
 We are very grateful for the support provided by Conwy Town Council and Conwy County Borough Council, Conwy residents and Conwy Chamber of Trade.

 To be continued…

 Updated August 2022